learn-co-curriculum/functional-light-js-chapters-1-2/README.md

 Functions that return functions, functions that receive other functions.

 - :thumbs up: Closures
-  - >Closure is when a function remembers and accesses variables from outside of its own scope, even when that function is executed in a different scope.
+  - >Closure is when a function remembers and accesses variables from outside of its own scope, even when that function is executed in a different scope. currying

 ```
 function expect(actual) {
   return {